adamgreig/stm32ral/README.md

 * Simple
 * Quick to compile
 * Covers all STM32 devices in one crate
+* Supports `cortex-m-rt` via the `rt` feature, including interrupts
 * Doesn't get in your way
 * A bit like what you're used to from C header files

 ## Why not use stm32ral?

 * Not nearly as much safety as leading competitors
-* You have too much disk space and need to fill it up somehow
+* Won't keep you warm burning CPU time
 * A bit like what you're used to from C header files

 ## Instead, consider using...

-* [svd2rust](https://github.com/japaric/svd2rust) is the obvious choice for generating Cortex-M device crates from SVD files
+* [svd2rust](https://github.com/japaric/svd2rust) is the obvious choice for generating Cortex-M device crates from SVD files, and provided inspiration for this one
 * [stm32-rs](https://github.com/adamgreig/stm32-rs) provides `svd2rust` crates
-  for all STM32 devices supported by this crate, and they use the same underlying data
+  for all STM32 devices supported by this crate, and they use the same underlying patched SVD files
 * [TockOS](https://www.tockos.org/blog/2018/mmio-registers/) has a nice looking
   API for register access using their `svd2regs` tool.
 * [Bobbin](http://www.bobbin.io/) also has some good looking ideas for register